Macaulay2/M2/M2/Macaulay2/e/pi-readme.txt

      the corresponding variables must be in the same area, so the area routines produce the coefficients, which are multiplied.
 Lcm and gcd can be done area by area.
-  3?
-Limit weight vectors so each is supported in a single area.
+  3. Limit weight vectors so each is supported in a single area.
+(Is this flexible enough?)

-Thus the description of a monomial type will include: choice of U, the integer type used to hold a field choice of T, the integer type of a bin (either uint32_t or uint64_t) the size of a bin (T) in bytes the total number of bins, numBins the total number of fields, numFields the encoding initialization function and for each area:
+Thus the description of a monomial type will include:
+   TEMPLATE: (choice of U, the integer type used to hold a field)
+   TEMPLATE: (choice of T, the unsigned integer type of a bin (either uint32_t or uint64_t)) the size of a bin (T) in bytes the total number of variables the total number of fields the total number of bins and for each area:
      the offset of the starting variable
+     the offset of the starting bin
      the number of variables
-     the offset of the starting bin
-     the number of bins
      the number of fields
+     TEMPLATE: the number of bits per field (although future implementations of new area types might allow fields of varying widths, in which case this would be an array of numbers) the number of fields per bin (as many as will fit, except with signed fields, we may reduce that by one when the field width is a power of 2 in order to provide a guard bit at the top) the number of bins (as many as are needed)
-     the choice of SIGNED or SIGNED_REVERSED if U is signed and UNSIGNED or UNSIGNED_REVERSED if U is unsigned the encoding/decoding routines
+     TEMPLATE: the choice of SIGNED, SIGNED_REVERSED, UNSIGNED, UNSIGNED_REVERSED;
+     	 this need not agree with whether U is signed the encoding/decoding routines
      the comparison routine (overall ordering is lex, area by area) the multiplication routine, with overflow checking
      the multiplication routine, without overflow checking
-     the division routine, with overflow checking (if the fields are unsigned, replace resulting negative exponents by 0) the division routine, without overflow checking
+     the division routine, with overflow checking (if the fields are unsigned, replace resulting negative exponents by 0 instead of signalling an error)
+     the division routine, without overflow checking
      the divisibility routine, with an array of masks to tell which fields should be examined, and another array of